-You can turn off Lightning Locker from the Relaxed CSP security level.
+You can turn off Lightning Locker from the Relaxed CSP or Strict CSP security levels.

 If LWS is enabled in the org, when you disable Lightning Locker in an Aura site, you actually disable LWS in the site.
 If you disable Lightning Locker in the LWR site, the site's instance of LWS is disabled, even if LWS is enabled in the org.
 LWR sites can include third party libraries without disabling Lightning Locker or LWS.
 For more information see Integrate Third-Party Libraries Using the Privileged Script Tag in LWR Sites for Experience Cloud.